 At first the chic art connaisseurs did not recognize Escher’s work as being art.
 Yes we know, why should we listen to the money-making owners of art galleries?
 The hippies in San Francisco, however, did recognize the value of his work, and Escher’s psychedelic work became very popular in the scene.
 After that Escher’s reputation as an artist took off.
 Art galleries could make money now and started to praise him.
 Although, Escher kept complaining those hippies in Frisco reproduced his work without permission, and without paying him for it.
 Yeah, he stayed a man of the North.

 Escher traveled through Europe.
 Got inspired in Italy, Switzerland and Spain.
 He literally gave new perspectives for the classic Dutch culture.
 A culture still soaked in the smell of butter, smoked eel, cow dung, a two-weekly public bath, and old cheese.
 Or, even worse, young cheese.
 Combining the stylized landscape patterns of his youth together with defining-the-laws-of-physics-and-mathematics.
 Only think of the geometric tile patterns.
 At last, after centuries the Dutch have been freed from the Delft Blue tiles and ceramics.
 Finally!

-So, when you want to hike the Frisia Coast Trail and you (just like those dudes above and maybe like Escher) have difficulties with spaces or even suffer from the anxiety disorder agoraphobia, study the work of grown-up Mauk closely.
+So, when you want to hike the Frisia Coast Trail and, just like those dudes at the start of this post, you have difficulties with wide spaces or even suffer from the anxiety disorder agoraphobia, study the work of grown-up Mauk closely.
 It is far outta space, it heals, and it cures.
-His work, although not en route the Frisia Coast Trail, can be found in the museum Escher in the Palace.
+His work, although not en route the trail, can be found in the museum Escher in the Palace.
 A wonderful exhibition in a wonderful old palace building at a wonderful spot in the city of The Hague.
-No stimulant needed.
+No stimulant needed!

 Note 1 – Below a short film including interview with Mauk Escher, subtitled in English.